PseudoDevs/IamGhost/bmd9.md

-Last updated: 2024-04-11 09:48:52
+Last updated: 2024-04-11 09:49:26
-Random Quote: Freddie: "Are you mad?"
-Ada: "Yeah.
-Mad as hell with all of them." - Ada Thorne
+Random Quote: My name is ASAC Schrader, and you can go f*ck yourself. - Hank Schrader